Python next() Function with Examples | Initial Commit

 testList, and we store the iterator of that list in the

 iter_testList variable.
-Then, you can call the next() function to get the next item in the iterator one by one until there are no items and you get the
+Then, you can call the next() function to get the next number in the iterator one by one until there are no items and you get the

 Like the __iter__() special method __next__ is also a special method and it is the internal method Python invokes when next() is called.
 But, the next() function also includes the